thruthesky/sociallyfire/README.md

 # Access Control List - Admin permission security

-- There are roles of users to manage the contents.
+- There are roles of users to manage their access to the contents.
-- The roles are;
+- The roles are specified in a number.
+  - The role can set between `0~999`.  it's called `role level`.
+    - Consider to use `role level` from `0` to `9` to make a simple.

+- `admin` is also set as role level.
+If a user has his role level to `999`, then he is an admin.
-  - `admin` - who owns the system and have all the permission.
+  - The admin owns the system and have all the permission.
+  - Multiple users can have admin role level.
+- `subadmin` is also set as role level.
+If a user as his role level to `998`, then he is a subadmin.
-  - `subadmin` - who has the most important permission except some critical permission like `adding another subadmin`, `deleting a category(may add a category)`, etc.
+  - The subadmin has the most important permission like `creating a new category`, `updating a new category`, `manaing user's contents`, `blocking/unblocking users` and all most all the permission as `admin`.
+But some of critical permissions may be excepted like `adding another subadmin`, `deleting a category`, etc.
-  - number `0~9`. there are ten number roles from '0' to '9'. it's called `role level`.

 - Each category has `role level` on `list_role`, `read_role`, `write_role` and `comment_role`.
   - A category can restricts like
     - `list_role` - role level 2
     - `read_role` - role level 3
     - `write_role` - role level 4
     - `commnet_role` - role level 3.
   - Then, if a user has role level 2, then he can list only.
     - If the user has role level 3, then the user can do both of list and read. but not write.
     - the user must have role level 4 and above to list, read, and write.
   - If admin set the reminder forum(category) as `write_role` to `subadmin` and `comment_role` to '0', then anyone can comment on reminders but cannot create a post.

+- Each post can have `read_role` and `comment_role`.
+  - Admin can set high role to prevent users to read the post.
+If the `read_role` is set to `998`, then only admin can read the post.
+So, it can be used to communicate with admin.
+The author can still do `RUD(read, update, delete)`.
+  - Admin can set high role to prevent users to comment.

 ## TODO - seucirty rule check based on user role and category roles
 - Need to write test code for secuirty rules.